memgraph/docs/lab/style-script/overview.md

 ## Highlighting interesting nodes

-We can highlight nodes with low drink price in the following way.
+We can highlight nodes with low drink prices in the following way.
 We want to use a beer image and a bigger size along with a red shadow.

 ```
 @NodeStyle And()